Navimark/PagedScrollView/README.md

 #PagedScrollView

-auto silde scrollview,manual timer control,module-designed
+1.auto silde scrollview
+2.manual timer control
+3.module-designed

+###
+it's warm welcome for a bug report or a pull request.